ManiAm/VENTOS_Public/README.md

 - Open TraCIScenarioManager.h file and change `void executeOneTimestep()` to `virtual void executeOneTimestep()`, and `void addModule()` to `virtual void addModule()`

-- Open TraCICommandInterface.h file, and change access modifier private into public!
+- Open TraCICommandInterface.h file, and change access modifier private into public.

 - [optional] Open TraCIConnection.cc file, and comment line "MYDEBUG << "Reading TraCI message of " << bufLength << " bytes" << endl;" and also "MYDEBUG << "Writing TraCI message of " << buf.length() << " bytes" << endl;"

 **Step 5:** After these modifications, build the veins project.
-To build the veins project, right-click on the project name and choose "Build Project".
-Wait for a while and then check the Console windows at the bottom of the Eclipse IDE to make sure no errors occurred.
+To build the veins project use Ctrl+B or right-click on the project name and choose "Build Project".
+Wait for a while and then check the console windows at the bottom of the Eclipse IDE to make sure no errors occurred.
 At the end you should see a message like this:

     00::04:42 Build Finished (took 2m:23s.177ms)